What is Custody Visiting?

 What is Custody Record Reviewing?

-In order to get a better insight into the totality of care extended to vulnerable DPs, Derbyshire developed a new form of oversight- the Custody Record Review to examine the full Custody Record of a DP to consider, in depth, their full journey through Custody.
-This has been piloted by six other schemes, and has also been used by further schemes to retain oversight during the Covid-19 pandemic for additional oversight of custody.
+In order to get a better insight into the totality of care extended to vulnerable DPs, Derbyshire developed a new form of oversight- the Custody Record Review to examine the full Custody Record of a DP to consider, in-depth, their full journey through Custody.
+This has been piloted by six other schemes.

 If you would like to find out more about the findings of our Custody Record Review pilot, please take a look at the report as it was discussed at the Strategic Priorities Assurance Board meeting in November 2018.